-Gallatin, Tennessee is a moderately-sized city with a population of 33,426 residents.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (80% White).
-Given that fact, Gallatin could be considered less diverse than other cities.
+Located in the state of Tennessee, Gallatin is a medium-sized city with a population of 33,426 inhabitants.
+According to the most recent Census, 80% of Gallatin residents are White, 15% Black and 1% Asian.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Gallatin is the right fit for you, your one way commute time will average 25 minutes, which is about average when compared to the national commute time of 26 minutes.